ADMISSIONS

 5. Select the institution.
 If an institution you have attended is not listed, please email transferunit@macewan.ca.

-6. Attach related documents (see requirements below).
+6. Attach required and any supporting documents (see requirements below).

 1. All documents related to your request for transfer credit MUST be in English.
 If your academic records are in a language other than English, you need to submit both the original language document and a certified English translation, which must be complete, literal, word-for-word and in the same format as the original document.